rabfulton/ChatGTK/README.md

 ## Usage
 The application looks for an enviroment variable: $OPENAI_API_KEY

 You can get API credits by signing up at [OpenAI's platform](https://platform.openai.com/signup).
-Credits can be purchased from [OpenAI account page](https://platform.openai.com/account/billing/overview).
+Credits can be purchased from your [OpenAI account page](https://platform.openai.com/account/billing/overview).
 Credits are very cheap compared to a subscription to the ChatGTP application.
 You need to create an API key to use the application.

 ```bash
 python3 ./ChatGTK.py